bharani-palani/bni-cms/README.md

 ##### Browse
 - Open http://localhost:5000 to run Awzy CMS in local
-- Click the top right grid icon to login as super admin.
+- Click the top right grid icon to login as admin or super admin with.
 - User name: `<username>` & Password: `<userpassword>` what you should have remebered during database setup
+- The password is common for admin and superAdmin.
+You can login and change them later.
+- Now login,
-- Now login as super admin to add, edit or delete pages
+- As super admin to maintain global settings, AWS S3 space & add/edit/delete pages in layout design with full access permissions
+- Or as an admin who has limited access, only to layout design

 ##### Build:
 - run "npm run build" in your root folder
-- Your "build" folder is ready for production deployment which includes env variables and API setup.
+- Your "build" folder is ready for production deployment which includes bundles and API setup.

 ##### Good Luck & Happy Coding
 ##### _Author_